 Buying a rug is exciting — until you realise the size you chose makes the room feel “off”.
-In New Zealand homes, where open-plan living and timber flooring are common, rug sizing has a bigger impact than most people expect.
+In New Zealand homes, where open-plan design and timber flooring are common, rug sizing has a bigger impact than most people expect.

 A rug doesn’t just sit on the floor.
 It sets the scale of the room, anchors furniture, and helps define zones.
 If you’re browsing rugs, this guide will help you choose the right size with confidence.